 Demand Side Curtailment Resources

-When Demand Side Curtailment resources are dispatched, they represent the inability to provide energy to satisfy load by local area resources or by imports while maintaining operating reserves, hence a loss-of-load or curtailment-of-demand.
+When Demand-Side Curtailment resources are dispatched, they represent the inability to provide energy to satisfy load by local area resources or by imports while maintaining operating reserves, hence a loss of load or curtailment of demand.

-Real world cost of demand curtailment is a very ‘soft’ number, meaning that it depends upon how the curtailment is valued (i.e., point-of-view).
+Real-world cost of demand curtailment is a very ‘soft’ number, meaning that it depends upon how the curtailment is valued (i.e., point-of-view).

 Curtailment vs. DSM

-In Aurora, the word “demand” anywhere in a resource name indicates that the resource is a Demand Side Curtailment unit rather than a supply side resource, and its operation represents load that could not be served.
+In Aurora, the word “demand” anywhere in a resource name indicates that the resource is a Demand Side Curtailment unit not a supply side resource, and its operation represents load that could not be served.
 (Note the difference of resources defined by Fuel Type as DSM or Conservation resources.)
 Demand side resources will generally not be dispatched until the model runs out of other physical resources to serve load (even if they are specified as being cheaper than other units), and they will not be included in the reserve requirement.
 The "demand" resources are not included in the ORM calculation.

 Reporting